CityOfDetroit/iet/src/posts/geocoding.md

 ---
 title: "Address & geocoding primer"
-date: "2018-03-08"
+date: "2018-06-06"
 tags: ["geocoding", "addresses"]
 ---

 Let's talk about addresses, why they're important, and how we can use them to derive more information about a place.

-Addresses are probably the most common method that people use to refer to a specific place.
+Addresses are probably the most common method used to refer to specific places, like `2 Woodward Avenue`.
 You may also come across:

 - intersections: `6 Mile and Wildemere`,
 - ranges: `Cadieux between Warren and Cincinnati`
 - coordinates: `(42.842354, -83.102335)`

 However - the *vast* majority of location data we process at the city comes in the form of an address.
-Because addresses so omnipresent, tools that can properly understand address input and return useful data about that address are essential infrastructure that nearly every tool we build relies on.
+The city sends mail to addresses, assigns addresses to new structures being built, and so much more.
+Because addresses are so omnipresent, tools that can properly understand address input and return useful data about that address are essential infrastructure that underly nearly every tool we build.

-As an example, a very common operation in our open data processes is __geocoding__: the process which turns a text address (`2 Woodward Avenue`) into coordinates which can be plotted on a webmap (`42.329543, -83.043720`), or a parcel identifier that can be used with other datasets (`01004068-86`).
+As an example, a very common operation in our open data processes is __geocoding__: the process which turns a text address (`2 Woodward Avenue`) into coordinates which can be plotted on a webmap (`42.329543, -83.043720`), or a parcel identifier that can be used to join to other datasets (`01004068-86`).
 In this post, I'll explain how you can utilize the City of Detroit's geocoder in a couple of ways.

 ## Our three geocoders, and how they work